And I think my head is glowing

 - He also covered a different "Hammer Song" by Alex Harvey.

-- Soprano and Gravel: He's done duets with PJ Harvey (Henry Lee), Anita Lane (I love you...
-Nor Do I), and Kylie Minogue (Where the Wild Roses Grow).
+- Soprano and Gravel: He's done duets with PJ Harvey ("Henry Lee", from Murder Ballads), Anita Lane ("I love you...
+Nor Do I"), and Kylie Minogue ("Where the Wild Roses Grow", from Murder Ballads).

 - Take That, Critics!: "Scum."